The first tet to appear in the Torah is in the word tov, good. (Genesis 1:12).

 Similarly, 16 is written with tet and zayn (9+7) instead of yod and vav (10+6) to avoid spelling part of the Tetragrammaton.

-Below you can see the movie where I make a big hebrew letter in clay, letter that is the prototype used for the design of my jewels.
+Below you can see the movie where I make a big hebrew letter in clay, letter that is the prototype used for my jewels.